 Historical photographs from private collections (Sébastien Lifshitz & Arthur Fellig) and the New York Daily News.

+This play is being developed with support from A.R.T./New York's Creative Space Grant in conjunction with the Andrew W. Mellon Foundation and SPACE on Ryder Farm.
 Research Team: Kyle Cherry, Andrew Dawson, Angela Dohrmann, Anthony Dvarskas, Scott Ebersold, Colby Frederick.
 Ashley Hamilton, Daniel Hurewitz, Jessica Kahkoska, Matt Kelly, Ashley Marinaccio, Derek McNally, Carrie O'Dell, Nicholas Orvis, Daniel Rattner, Travis Russ, Zach Shultz, Lauren Sullivan, Roniel Tessler, Linnea Valdivia, Rachel Whorton, and Emma Wilk.